containers/podman/API.md

 run_root [string](https://godoc.org/builtin#string)
 ### <a name="ListContainerData"></a>type ListContainerData

-ListContainer is the returned struct for an individual container
+ListContainerData is the returned struct for an individual container

 id [string](https://godoc.org/builtin#string)